-To distinguish between 'valid' extreme cases and errors (measurement, transcription or key punching errors) in the NF dataset, we looked for inconsistencies in the ways the morphometric variables varied together by calculating linear regressions between selected measured and calculated variables.
-Cases with a studentized residual $\geq 3$ or $\leq -3$ were verified against the original data sheets, and corrected when a mistake was found.
-Otherwise, cases with a studentized residual $\geq$ 4 or $\leq$ -4 were marked as outliers.
-When studentized residuals are normally distributed, only 0.006% of them should lie outside 4 standard deviations (Runyon and Haber, 1971).
-Therefore, a data point with such a high studentized residual would be expected only once in a dataset of 10 000 cases.
+To distinguish between "valid" extreme cases and errors (measurement, transcription or keypunching errors) in the NF dataset, we looked for inconsistencies in the ways the morphometric variables varied together by calculating linear regressions between selected measured and calculated variables.
+Cases with a studentized residual ≥ 3 or ≤ -3 were verified against the original data sheets, and corrected when a mistake was found.
+Otherwise, cases with a studentized residual ≥ 4 or ≤ -4 were marked as outliers.
+When studentized residuals are normally distributed, only 0.006% of them should lie outside 4 standard deviations (Runyon and Haber 1971).
+Therefore, a dataset of 10000 cases should include a single valid data point with such a high studentized residual.